On the local $L^2$-Bound of the Eisenstein Series: Abstract

 \section{Abstract}

 We study the growth of the local $L^2$-norms of the unitary Eisenstein series for reductive groups over number fields, in terms of their parameters.
-In this work, we show an upper bound of the squared $L^2$-norms of the unitary Eisenstein series restricted to a fixed compact domain, of \emph{poly-logarithmic} strength on an average, for a large class of reductive groups.
+We derive a \emph{poly-logarithmic} bound on an average, for a large class of reductive groups.
+The method is based on Arthur's development of the spectral side of the trace formula, and ideas of Finis, Lapid, and M\"uller.

-Moreover, as an application of our method, we prove the optimal lifting property for $\mathrm{SL}_n(\mathbb{Z}/q\mathbb{Z})$ for square-free $q$, as well as the Sarnak--Xue \cite{sarnak1991bounds} counting property for the principal congruence subgroup of $\mathrm{SL}_n(\mathbb{Z})$ of square-free level.
+As applications of our method, we prove the optimal lifting property for $\mathrm{SL}_n(\mathbb{Z}/q\mathbb{Z})$ for square-free $q$, as well as the Sarnak--Xue \cite{sarnak1991bounds} counting property for the principal congruence subgroup of $\mathrm{SL}_n(\mathbb{Z})$ of square-free level.
 This makes the recent results of Assing--Blomer \cite{assing2022density} unconditional.